sourcevault/nutzen/readme.md

 #### `⛔️ Note ⛔️`

-All the methods accept array as their last value, this functionality is added to make it possible to easily return static values for efficient and easy pattern matching.
+All the methods accept array as their last value, functionality was added to make it possible to easily return static values for efficient and easy pattern matching.

 ## LICENCE